-Give Life to the Community AND Save on Your Trip to the Fair!
+Give Life to the Community & Save on Your Trip to the Fair!

-“Blood is something that cannot be manufactured…it must be given, which is why blood drives like this are so critical,” said Ersilia R. Lacaze, Director Marketing & Community Development, Central California Blood Center.
+“Blood is something that cannot be manufactured…it must be given, which is why blood drives like this are so critical,” said Arax Martirosian, Director of Marketing and Donor Recruitment, Central California Blood Center.
 “It helps us continue to build awareness of the importance of donating to encourage new and returning donors to come out, helping us meet the need of Valley hospitals so they can continue to save lives.
 We never think blood won’t be there when we need it, but the truth is if we don’t have donors, we don’t have blood.”

 The Central California Blood Center provides blood and blood products to hospitals in Fresno, Tulare, Madera, Kings and Mariposa Counties and must collect between 5,000 to 6,000 pints of blood a month to meet the needs of our Valley community.

 - Blood donation takes less than one hour to complete and donors can give blood once every eight weeks.

 - Donors must be in good general health, weigh a minimum of 110 pounds and be at least 18 years old (16 or 17 years old with written parental consent).

 - Senior citizens are encouraged to donate, as there is no upper age limit.